Title VI Program Update

-Per FTA’s guidance, the City’s VI Program should include the following:
+Per FTA’s guidance, the City’s Title VI Program should include the following:

 - A signed Title VI assurance and governing body approval of the overall Title VI Program